Signed in as:

 Mabel is a consultant with MNP's Indigenous Services Consulting group in Calgary.
 Her current role as a Senior Consultant has provided the opportunity to engage with First Nation clients across the country in a variety of engagements, including working on a Comprehensive Community Plan, hosting open houses, and engaging in interviews, surveys, and hearings with nation members.
 Mabel is new to the Board this year and is passionate about continuing to build her skills in the public participation and engagement field.
 Mabel contributes to the Board as the Events Committee Lead

 Karen lives and works in Calgary, and is in her second year on the IAP2 Wild Rose Board.
-She works as Manager, Community Engagement at the Calgary Board of Education.
-This role provides an opportunity for her to pursue her passion for learning, community engagement and change leadership.
+She works as Manager, Communications and Engagement at the Town of High River.
+This role provides an opportunity for her to pursue her passion for public service, community engagement and effective communications.
 Karen earned an IAP2 Certificate in 2012, is a Prosci Certified Change Practitioner and has been an IAP2 Canada member since 2015.
 Karen contributes to the Board as the Communication Committee Lead.
 She also volunteers on the IAP2 Canada Professional Development and Training Committee and with various Calgary arts groups.